Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 )
 ```

 For reference, we output the total number of predictors after fitting the model.
-We can see that the number is rather large, so this time, we don't output our feature names and their coefficient values.
+We can see that the number getting a bit larger, so we don't print out the coefficients this time.

 ```python
 highdim_glm.fit(